-Lucy Adame-Clark is the first Latina and first woman elected in history as a Bexar County Clerk.
+Lucy Adame-Clark is the first Latina and first woman elected in history, since the creation of the Republic of Texas as Bexar County Clerk.
 She was born and raised in San Antonio.
 Mrs. Adame-Clark is a mother of two beautiful children and the wife of a sheriff’s deputy.

 Mrs. Adame-Clark serves as the Bexar County Treasurer and is a member of the Bexar County Bail Bond Board.
 She serves as Clerks Division Director and a member of the International Association of Government Officials (iGO).
 She is the President-Elect of the Urban Recorders Alliance (URA).
 She is a member of the Bexar County Investment Committee.
 She is the Chairwoman of the Records Management Committee.
-Her duties as County Clerk include maintaining the records of the Commissioner’s Court, 2 Probate courts, Mental Health Court, Auxiliary Jail Court, 15 County Courts at Law, and several other departments.
+Her duties as County Clerk include maintaining the records of 3 Probate courts, Mental Health Court, Auxiliary Jail Court, 15 County Courts at Law, and several other departments and is the Ex-Officio Clerk of Commissioners Court .
 She is in charge of recording all public records, including land records, real property, and vital statistics records such as marriage licenses, cattle brands, and DBA/Assumed names.
 She also maintains the Spanish Archive records from the 1700s representing Bexar County’s foundation.

 Within her first year in office, Mrs. Adame-Clark implemented the County Clerk’s Office Straight to You – Records on the Run initiative, which has received numerous awards.
 In 2020, she received the Alamo Area Council of Government – Government Project of the Year and the Texas Association of Counties Best Practices Award.
 In 2021, she received the National Association of Counties (NACo) Achievement Award and the International Association of Government Officials (iGO) Innovator Award.
 Mrs. Adame-Clark is also a recipient of the Texas Patriot Award from The Daughters of the Republic of Texas, Alamo Mission Chapter for her continued preservation efforts.

 Mrs. Adame-Clark is very active in her community and has served in many leadership capacities.
-She serves as a board member for Eagles Flight Advocacy & Outreach, is formerly the President of the booster club for several years in Southside Independent School District with the AFJROTC program, former Democratic Precinct Chair, and is a very active leader in the community.
+She serves as a board member for Eagles Flight Advocacy & Outreach, board member of Women Unlimited SA, is formerly the President of the booster club for several years in Southside Independent School District with the AFJROTC program and is a very active leader in the community.
 Throughout her years of service in the community, Mrs. Adame-Clark has worked on numerous projects, with the help of many others.
 Mrs. Adame-Clark is committed to serving the citizens of Bexar County.
 She has always been and will continue to be a prominent and very involved community leader.